AlexLipp/predict-river-chem/README.md

 ### Data

 `higher_order_geochemistry.csv` contains the geochemical composition of higher-order river sediments sampled at 67 points across the Cairngorms and the surrounding region.
-Locality numbers and coordinates are provided.
+Data is provided in mg/kg.
+Zero values and 'below-detection-limit' values were set to `NA`.
+The suffix `_rep_avg` indicates that the sample's values were by taking the arithmetic mean of two replicates.
+The geochemical variability between replicates was found to be negligible.
+Locality numbers and sample site coordinates are provided.